RaviSoji/get_imagenet/ilsvrc2012/README.md

        this has been the same dataset used for the annual ILSVRC object localization challenge since 2012.

+## Software Dependencies
+- python3.6
+- tar
+- wget
+- TensorFlow1.7.0 (optional: only necessary for creating TFRecords)
+  - I have only tested the script with TensorFlow1.7.0.

 ## Dataset Overview

 ### Images